graygnuorg/pound/README.md

 ```

 When building from a git clone, the first run of this command can take
-considerable time, if you are compiling with `OpenSSL` 1.1 or earlier.
+considerable time, if you are compiling with `OpenSSL` 1.0.
+That's because
-That's because it involves generating DH parameters.
-This step is not
+it involves generating DH parameters.
-necessary for `OpenSSL` 3.0.

 ## Testing